yehia67/documentation/client-libraries/0.1/account-module/java/combine-balance.md

 # Combine your balance into one CDA in Java

-**You may want to keep the majority of your balance on as few CDAs as possible.
+**You may want to keep the majority of your balance on as few conditional deposit addresses (CDA) as possible.
 This way, making payments is faster and requires fewer transactions.
 In this guide, you transfer your entire available balance to a new CDA.**

 ## IOTA network